 Data Mining Programming

-If you find that the built-in tools and viewers in Analysis Services do not meet your requirements, you can extend the power of Analysis Services by coding your own extensions.
+If you find that the built-in tools and viewers in SQL Server Analysis Services do not meet your requirements, you can extend the power of SQL Server Analysis Services by coding your own extensions.
 In this approach, you have two options:

-Analysis Services supports XML for Analysis (XMLA) as a protocol for communication with client applications.
-Additional commands are supported by Analysis Services that extend the XML for Analysis specification.
+SQL Server Analysis Services supports XML for Analysis (XMLA) as a protocol for communication with client applications.
+Additional commands are supported by SQL Server Analysis Services that extend the XML for Analysis specification.

-Because Analysis Services uses XMLA for data definition, data manipulation, and data control support, you can create mining structures and mining models by using the visual tools provided by SQL Server Data Tools (SSDT), and then extend the data mining objects that you have created by using Data Mining Extensions (DMX) and Analysis Services Scripting Language (ASSL) scripts.
+Because SQL Server Analysis Services uses XMLA for data definition, data manipulation, and data control support, you can create mining structures and mining models by using the visual tools provided by SQL Server Data Tools, and then extend the data mining objects that you have created by using Data Mining Extensions (DMX) and Analysis Services Scripting Language (ASSL) scripts.